 Challenges and perspectives

 The town of Sidi Ifni prospers from a micro-climate considerably less harsh than the climate inland, due to the dense fog which engulfs it for long periods of the year.
-The proximity of the Sahara is obvious in the local flora and fauna, and is discernible in the intermittent blasts of hot desert wind.
-The first sea port was built in 1960 and consisted of a 1.5km cable transporting goods inland from small cargo ships.
+The proximity of the Sahara is however, obvious in the local flora and fauna, and is discernible in the intermittent blasts of hot desert wind.
+The first sea port was built in 1960, and consisted of a 1.5km cable transporting goods inland from small cargo ships.
 The choice of port was dictated by the problems posed by sand, which is a permanent obstacle for ports based in the Sahara, including in Ifni.
-The town has a fishing port which only meagerly benefits the region since the catch is dispatched for the factories of Agadir.
+The town has a fishing port which only meagrely benefits the region since the catch is dispatched for the factories of Agadir.
 The airport dates to the Spanish era and today represents a 1 km² derelict area where a market is held on Sundays.
 The Spanish presence is still visible in Place Hassan II, the old Plaza de España features a little park adorned with a fountain which no longer flows and traditional Andalous mosaic features.
 Nearby is a stunning Pagadora (now falling apart), the cinema Avenida, the Santa Cruz Church now transformed into a courthouse, the lighthouse and the Palacio Real – the old residence of the Spanish Governor General and used today also to house the Moroccan governor of the region.

 The town has been in jeopardy since its independence, living off the money sent by emigrants and retirees from the War of Spain who were conscripted or recruited by the Spanish nationalists during the Civil War of 1936 – 1939.
 The obsolete Spanish character and charm lures tourists in search of a peaceful environment.
-The region was awarded provincial status in 2011 which has given it more resources and created real possibilities for sustained development in line with the requirements of the region.
+The region was awarded provincial status in 2011 which has given it more resources and, has therefore, created real possibilities for sustained development in line with the requirements of the region.